chrislaskey/internet.py/README.md

 About
 ================================================================================

-Internet.py is a script to limit personal web browsing.
+A python command line tool to help break time-wasting web browsing habits.

 It works by modifying the ```/etc/hosts file```.
 The hosts file associates numeric based addresses like ```127.0.0.1``` with named addresses like